GEOS-ESM/ChemML/deepsensor_demo/README_deepsensor_demo.md

 Material was developed for use on NCCS Discover.

 - `deepsensor_cenv.yaml`: Description of a conda environment created for using the Deepsensor package
-- `Deepsensor_trial_Jul2025.ipynb`: Initial attempts, likely to be superceded.
+- `Deepsensor_trial_Jul2025.ipynb`: Initial attempts, later superceded.
+- `Deepsensor_trial_Aug2025.ipynb`: More refined attempts, suitable for a demonstration.